MESAHub/mesa/star/test_suite/conserve_angular_momentum/README.rst

 conserve_angular_momentum
 *************************

-This test suite example checks angular momentum conservation from the zero age main-sequence to the formation of a helium core in 1.0 Msun, Z=0.02 metallicity, model.
+This test suite example checks angular momentum conservation from the zero age main-sequence to the formation of a helium core in 1.0 |Msun|, Z=0.02 metallicity, model.

 This test case has 2 parts.
 Click to see a larger view of a plot.

-* Part 1 (``inlist_zams``) builds a 1.0 Msun, Z=0.02 metallicity, pre-main sequence model and evolves until the zero age main-sequence.
+* Part 1 (``inlist_zams``) builds a 1.0 |Msun|, Z=0.02 metallicity, pre-main sequence model and evolves until the zero age main-sequence.

-* Part 2 (``inlist_conserve_J``) imposes a uniform 10 km/s rotation profile, and continues the evolution until the helium core reaches a mass of 0.22 Msun.
+* Part 2 (``inlist_conserve_J``) imposes a uniform 10 km/s rotation profile, and continues the evolution until the helium core reaches a mass of 0.22 |Msun|.
 Throughout this evolution a relative change in the angular momentum (J_init - J)/J_init of order 3e-13 is reported in the terminal:

 .. image:: ../../../star/test_suite/conserve_angular_momentum/docs/grid_000455.svg
    :width: 100%